-PC results in 2017
+PC results in 2018

-At 31 December 2017, total savings and investments stood at EUR 32.1 billion, an increase of 1.3% compared with the end of 2016.
-On-balance sheet deposits increased by EUR 0.3 billion (+1.3%) to EUR 23.2 billion.

-The off-balance sheet investments registered an increase of 1.6% to reach EUR 8.3 billion.
-Life insurance reserves for investment products amounted to EUR 0.6 billion.
+At 31 December 2018, total savings and investments stood at EUR 32.8 billion, an increase of 2.2% compared with the end of 2017.
+On-balance sheet deposits decreased by EUR 0.4 billion (-1.8%), to EUR 22.8 billion.
+The off-balance sheet investments, especially in the Corporate segment, registered an important increase of 13.3% to reach EUR 9.4 billion.
+Life insurance reserves for investment products remain at 2017 level of EUR 0.6 billion.

-Total outstanding loans remained stable at EUR 38.3 billion.
-Outstanding loans in Public and Social banking decreased mainly due to lower demand, increased competition on the Public and Social Sector market, and the structural shift to more alternative financing sources through (debt) capital markets.
-Belfius' intensified commercial strategy towards Belgian corporates results in an increase of 13.8% (compared to 31 December 2016) of outstanding loans to EUR 10.8 billion as of 31 December 2017.
-Off-balance sheet commitments increased with 4.2% to EUR 20.9 billion.
+Total outstanding loans grew to EUR 39.7 billion (+3.7%).
+Outstanding loans in Public and Social banking decreased mainly due to lower demand, increased competition on the Public and Social Sector market, and the structural shift to alternative financing sources through (debt) capital markets.
+Belfius' intensified commercial strategy towards Belgian corporates results in an important increase of 20.4% (compared to December 2017) of outstanding loans to EUR 13.0 billion as of 31 December 2018.
+Off-balance sheet commitments remained steady at EUR 20.5 billion.

-Belfius granted EUR 5.9 billion (+3%) of new long-term loans in the Belgian economy for corporate customers and the public sector.
-Long-term loan production for corporate customers increased by 12% to EUR 3.8 billion.
-Belfius is thus one of the four largest Belgian banks in the corporate sector, with an estimated market share in terms of assets up from 9% to 12.2% between the end of 2015 and the end of 2017.
-This increase is, among other things, the result of Belfius' growth ambition in this segment and a pertinent and clear positioning as a "Business to Government" market specialist.
+Belfius granted EUR 6.7 billion (+13.6%) of new long-term loans to the Belgian economy, for Corporate customers as well as the Public and Social sector.
+Long-term loan production for Corporate customers increased by 26% to EUR 4.8 billion.
+Belfius is thus one of the four largest Belgian banks in the Corporate Sector, with an estimated market share in terms of assets up from 12.7% in 2017 to 14.5% end 2018.

-Despite poor market demand in 2017, Belfius still granted EUR 2.1 billion in new long-term funding to the public sector.
-Belfius is and remains uncontested market leader, and replies to every funding tender from public sector entities, at sustainable pricing terms.
-It manages the treasury of practically all local authorities and was attributed 73% of tendered loan files in 2017.
-Moreover, in December, Belfius was once again chosen as the exclusive cashier of the Brussels-Capital Region, a role the bank has played without interruption since 1991.
+Despite the continued weak market demand in 2018 in the Public sector, Belfius still granted EUR 1.9 billion in new long-term funding.
+The bank is and remains uncontested market leader, and replies to every funding tender from Public sector entities, at sustainable pricing terms.
+It manages the treasury of practically all local authorities and was attributed 69% of tendered loan files in 2018.
+Moreover, in December 2018, Belfius was once again chosen as the exclusive cashier of the Walloon Region until end 2023.

-Belfius also confirmed its position as leader in debt capital markets (DCM) issues for (semi-)public and corporate customers by taking part in 86% and 58% respectively of available mandates on the Belgian market.
-In 2017, Belfius issued EUR 5.4 billion in innovative means of funding in the form of short-term issues (average outstanding on commercial papers) and long-term issues (medium term notes and bonds).
-For the fifth consecutive year, Euronext crowned Belfius "No. 1 Bond Finance House of the Year".
-This prestigious award again confirms the strategic role played by the bank in bond issues for Belgian issuers.
+Belfius also confirmed its position as leader in Debt Capital Markets (DCM) issues for (semi-)Public and Corporate customers by taking part in 86% and 52% respectively of available mandates on the Belgian market.
+In 2018, the bank issued EUR 4.9 billion in innovative means of funding in the form of short-term issues (average outstanding on Commercial Papers) and long-term issues (Medium Term Notes and Bonds).

-With regard to insurance activities, the Public and Corporate segment recorded solid underwriting volumes, in particular for life insurance products.
+With regard to insurance activities, the Public and Corporate segment recorded lower underwriting volumes: